samclarke/sceditor.com/content/documentation/custom-commands.md

 # Custom Commands <a id="custom-commands"></a>

 ## Creating/Updating a Custom Command<a id="creating-command"></a>

 To add/update a command use the `sceditor.command.set()` function.

+<span class="Label Label--important">Important:</span> When creating or updating
+a command, it must be done before creating an instance of the editor, e.g. before calling `sceditor.create()`.

 <span class="Label Label--warning">Warning:</span> This function will update any existing command with the same name.